-Texture-wise these bars are identical to the store-bought kind that were recommended for children 12 months and older.
-I personally would’ve felt comfortable giving to them to my daughter at a younger age, probably around eight months.
-But you know your child best so make sure that when you offer it to them, it feels safe to you!
-If they aren’t accustomed to large bars, you can always chop them up smaller.
+Texture-wise these bars are identical to the store-bought kind recommended for children 12 months and older.
+I’d feel comfortable giving them to my daughter at a younger age, probably around eight months.
+You know your child best, so make sure that it feels safe to you when you offer it to them!

 Tangerine Carrot Oat Bars for Toddlers and Kids (Vegan/Gluten-Free)

 - 2 2/3 cup old-fashioned organic oats